schooltool-project/schooltool.gradebook/src/schooltool/requirement/README.txt

     >>> from schooltool.testing import setup
     >>> from schooltool.app.interfaces import ISchoolToolApplication
     >>> app = setup.setUpSchoolToolSite()

+But first we must call the AppStartup adapter to make sure the container exists.

+    >>> scoresystem.ScoreSystemAppStartup(app)()

+Now we will call the adapter.
+We see that the container was initialized with the standard, pre-defined, score systems.
+We see that the standard names chooser is used.

     >>> scoresystems = interfaces.IScoreSystemContainer(app)
     >>> from zope.interface.verify import verifyObject
     >>> verifyObject(interfaces.IScoreSystemContainer, scoresystems)
     True

-The first time the adapter is called, it will initialize the container with the standard, pre-defined, score systems.
-We see that the standard names chooser is used.

     >>> sorted(scoresystems.items())
     [(u'extended-letter-grade', <CustomScoreSystem u'Extended Letter Grade'>),
      (u'letter-grade', <CustomScoreSystem u'Letter Grade'>),